Webzzenn/WebzzenGame/README.md

 ## __OVERVIEW__

 __!!!
 Project in works !!!__
-a lot of this stuff is mainly placeholders and information may be wrong
+a lot of this stuff is mainly placeholders and information may be wrong, this is also for getting familiar with git/github

 this repository holds assets for zombiegame. (nanme will most likely be changed) the game is made with a game framework called penguinmod, penguinmod is fork of turbowarp which is a fork of scratch 3.0